Replacing a Damaged Disc [Video]

 About the video: Can damaged discs be replaced?

-Summit Orthopedics spine specialist Nicholas Wills, M.D. shares whether a damaged disc can be replaced.
+Summit Orthopedics spine specialist Nicholas Wills, M.D. shares whether a damaged disc can be replaced and how other surgical options compare.

 Meet Nicholas Wills, M.D.